kit-data-manager/webpage/_fairdo-cookbook/index.markdown

 * Create a PID Kernel Information Profile
 * Validate a PID record against a PID Kernel Information Profile

+To head over directly to the FAIR DO Cookbook, please use the external link in the navigation on the left.
+Otherwise, you may want to start with one of the topics below.

 <div class="flex flex-wrap -m-3 inset-5px">
         <div class="w-full sm:w-1/2 md:w-1/3 flex-col p-3">
             <h1 class="text-center"><i class="fa-solid fa-circle-info" aria-hidden="true"></i></h1>